-When you teach, your student will know or learn something.
-But what they experience becomes something they feel.
-That was the inspiration behind the Make A New Old Friend program, where we connect medical students with older adults for an experiential learning opportunity.
+When you teach, your student will know or learn something, but what they experience becomes something they feel.
+That was the inspiration behind Make A New Old Friend, a program developed by Schlegel Research Chair in Clinical Epidemiology, Andrew Costa, where medical students are paired with older adults for an experiential learning opportunity.

-Whether you work with seniors, or whether you just work at arranging help or care for your parents or grandparents as they age, you get the strong impression that the bed has not been made for this generation.
-And the RIA is here to facilitate this important and urgent conversation, and use what we are learning every day to improve the lives of older adults now and in the future.
+Whether you work with older adults, or whether you work at arranging help or care for your parents or grandparents as they age, you get the strong impression that the bed has not been made for this generation.
+The RIA is here to facilitate this important and urgent conversation, and use what we are learning every day to improve the lives of older adults now and in the future.

 By donating today, you will help Andrew Costa and other RIA researchers create solutions that are evidence-based and practical to improve the lives of older adults everywhere.